Muzammil592/AI_COURSE_BUILDER/README.md

 ## Day 2: AI Core Inference & Media Hydration Pipeline

 ### Structured LLM Synthesis
-* **Deterministic Schema Generation:** Transitioned from mock data to actual model evaluation by integrating the `google-genai` SDK (`v2.10.0`).
-Programmed the system to feed dynamic prompt inputs into the `gemini-2.5-pro` model.
+* **Deterministic Schema Generation:** Transitioned from mock data to actual model evaluation by integrating the `google-genai` SDK.
+Programmed the system to feed dynamic prompt inputs into the generative model layers.
 * **Zero-Variance System Structuring:** Configured a strict low-temperature constraint ($T = 0.3$) and locked the response mime-type to `application/json`, forcing the AI model to fit its response directly into our nested data layout:
   $$\text{CourseStructureResponse} \longrightarrow \text{ModuleItem} \longrightarrow \text{LessonItem} \longrightarrow \text{QuizItem}$$